anzorasadov/simpLoad/README.md

 ========

 ## Description
-A simple, universal AJAX spinner that just needs to know when to start
+A simple, universal AJAX spinner that just needs to know when to start.
+Here's a [demo](http://anzorasadov.github.com/simpLoad/).

 ## Instructions